 1. Use a different distribution channel

 This is the most obvious—and often the simplest—option for repurposing your video content.
 Rather than getting creative with the content itself, you can post your original video in places other than your intended distribution channel.
 At the very least, you can often capture value by posting your video on your own website and YouTube or Vimeo (or both!).
 We’ll cover modifications for some other distribution channels below, but it’s often helpful to cover these basic options first.
-For inspiration, check out our list of 20 places to post your video once it’s done.
+For inspiration, check out our list of 20 places to post your video for maximum reach.

 2. Cut down your longer videos